Best USDT Lending Platforms

 No Identity Verification

-There is no identity verification requirement when using a decentralized exchange, and therefore no loss of privacy or anonymity when engaging with these platforms.
+There is no identity verification requirement when using a decentralized protocol, and therefore no loss of privacy or anonymity when engaging with these platforms.
 You simply connect your wallet and transact.

 Active Trading Pools

-Stablecoins, including USDT tokens, tend to be in high demand on DEXs, so the liquidity pools are typically very active.
+Stablecoins, including USDT, tend to be in high demand, so the liquidity pools are typically very active.
 Lenders will typically see a high number of trades taking place related to stablecoins, and if you’re investing enough into the USDT pool, it can lead to very consistent returns.

 Retain Custody Of Tokens

-Decentralized exchanges use smart contracts to make trades, which removes the middleman from the equation.
-As such, there is never a point at which you’ll lose custody of your tokens or be forced to temporarily give up custody to the exchange.
+Decentralized platforms use smart contracts to make trades, which removes the middleman from the equation.
+As such, there is never a point at which you’ll lose custody of your tokens or be forced to temporarily give up custody to the decentralized protocol.

 Cons Of DeFi USDT Lending